Thick And Creamy Instant Pot Greek Yogurt

 Pinterest Hidden Image

 This easy Instant Pot Greek Yogurt recipe will have you enjoying creamy, homemade Greek yogurt in no time.
 Once a very hands-on endeavour, it’s become remarkably simple thanks to the set and forget yogurt function on the Instant Pot.
-It not only speeds up the process a little, but also allows for precise temperature control and timing.
+It not only speeds up the process, but also allows for precise temperature control and timing.
 The result is a a creamy, tangy yogurt that rivals store-bought brands.

 Three bowls and one small jar of instant pot Greek yogurt are topped with chopped fruit, granola, and honey.Pin

-Thick and creamy Greek yogurt is a nutrient-dense food with several noted health benefits.
+Yes, as a Naturopath I often recommended this as a dietary inclusion to clients because thick and creamy Greek yogurt is a nutrient-dense food with several noted health benefits.
 Long-term inclusion in the diet has been linked to lower blood pressure, improved cholesterol, better blood sugar control as well as lowered fasting glucose, and insulin.

 • Whole milk – any you like is fine, but I go for one that is rich in protein and has a slightly higher fat content.
 This combination results in a very luscious yogurt.

-• Thick Greek yogurt – this recipe assumes you have some on hand, as only two tablespoons are required.
+• Thick Greek yogurt – this recipe assumes you have some on hand, and only two tablespoons are required.
 If you do need to buy one, any variety from your local grocery store is fine.
 Look for a plain yogurt with a high fat content that has live cultures, cultures or active cultures on the ingredient list.

 Optional extras could be things like vanilla extract or a scraped vanilla bean.
 However, I think it’s best to start with a plain yoghurt and add your flavours once it’s ready.
 If you do add flavours or sweeteners, always keep a small jar of plain yoghurt too.
 A dollop of plain yoghurt can be very helpful for a dish!
 Plus, you’ll want some plain to start your next batch.